Top

 In addition to understanding legal rights and obligations, it is crucial to understand the impact that custody arrangements can have on your family dynamics.
 Our team will guide you through the negotiation or litigation process, aiming to minimize conflict and protect your children's emotional well-being.
 We are committed to advocating for solutions that prioritize your children's happiness and stability, ensuring the outcome aligns with their best interests.

-• Trusted Counsel & Advocacy for 20 Years: With two decades of experience, our firm has established a reputation for trust and dedication.
+• Trusted legal counsel and advocacy for 20 years: With two decades of experience, our firm has established a reputation for trust and dedication in the community.

-• 1,000s of Clients Helped: Our extensive client base reflects our commitment to serving the community.
+• Thousands of clients helped: Our extensive client base demonstrates our strong commitment to serving Temple and Bell County families.

-• Emergency Appointments Offered: We are available to meet urgent legal needs with immediate care.
+• Emergency appointments offered: We are available to meet urgent legal needs promptly and provide immediate care when situations demand it.

 Contact the Law Office of Brett H. Pritchard online or call (254) 220-4225 for a free consultation with an experienced Temple child custody lawyer.